droglenc/NCMTH207/modules/Anova-1Way/Ex_AOVTurtles_1.md

 ----

-## Temperature and Turtle Hatchings
+## Temperature and Turtle Hatchings I
 <img src="../zimgs/sea_turtles.jpg" alt="Sea Turtles" class="img-right">

 It is widely reported that climate change is having a profound impact on the functioning of ecosystems.
 Species abundances and distributions are shifting due to the changing environment.
 The breeding phenology of migratory species is also changing in response to environmental change.
 Furthermore, climate change-induced habitat loss puts species at risk of extinction when no alternative adequate habitat is available.
 The risk of climate change is particularly pronounced for marine ectotherms as they conform more closely to thermal tolerance limits than terrestrial ecotherms and, in particular, species whose biology and phenology are intimately linked to temperature.